 Benjamin Bloom’s ranking of intellectual activities is one of the most fundamental tools available to teachers at all levels.

-Using this updated version of the taxonomy, educators generally accept the principal that teachers should design learning experiences at various levels of intellectual challenge.
+Shown here is the updated version of the taxonomy.
+Educators generally accept the principal that teachers should design learning experiences at various levels of intellectual challenge.
 They should emphasize, where possible, the higher ones.

 All Professionals are Designers

 Professional teachers learn from their practice.
 Each change they bring to the learning experiences they design produces new evidence about what works and what does not.
 This process of constant experimentation is clearly a creative one.
-This is what provides the motivation that drives other professionals, all of whom are engaged in design.
+It drives other other professionals as well.
+All professionals are designers.

 Physicians design and revise programs of diagnosis and treatment for their patients.
 Lawyers design legal strategies to help their clients.
 Accountants create financial plans and revise them to meet their clients’ changing needs.
 Architects design living and working spaces for various uses by people.